 Research has shown that conflicts and emergencies can destabilize gender relations.
-These shifts open up opportunities for new roles and relationships, but also place further restrictions on men and women, such as around mobility (Cockburn, 2005; Hyndman & De Alwis, 2004; Sjoberg & Via, 2010).
-In emergencies, volunteers often find themselves negotiating these shifting gender roles in order to adhere to the mandate of the RCRC and deliver neutral, impartial humanitarian assistance.
+These shifts open up opportunities for new roles and relationships, but also place further restrictions on men and women, such as around mobility4.
+In emergencies, volunteers often find themselves negotiating these shifting gender roles in order to adhere to the mandate of the Movement and deliver neutral, impartial humanitarian assistance.
 At times, this means stepping over drawn gender boundaries and challenging cultural conventions.
-In some instances, volunteers reported that the culturally-appropriate dress code for them (skirts for women) were often not suitable for the work that they were tasked to do, and so sought creative ways to overcome this, such as dressing in the male RCRC uniform.
+In some instances, volunteers reported that the culturally-appropriate dress code for them (skirts for women) were often not suitable for the work that they were tasked to do, and so sought creative ways to overcome this, such as dressing in the male Red Cross and Red Crescent uniform.
 As one volunteer simply said, "[t]he females in my squad dressed in male clothes for easy movement."
 When done in societies with stricter social prescriptions around dress, this act can be seen as positively subversive, although it was born out of necessity and not a desire to challenge the prevailing gender norms.
 The volunteers consulted in this study have demonstrated incredible creativity and innovation in navigating the gendered contexts of conflicts and emergencies in their communities.